Migaloo

+Migaloo ("whitefella" AKA "Dave" in some Aboriginal languages) is an all-white humpback whale (Megaptera novaeangliae) that was first sighted on June 28, 1991 at the Australian east coast near Byron Bay.

+The White Whale Research Centre (WWRC) was founded by Oskar Peterson in 1997 in order to raise awareness of Migaloo the white whale and it has become a collaboration of research from renowned marine experts and citizen scientists who have helped to collect and record sightings over the years.
+These recorded sightings are available via the website, migaloo.com.au.

-Migaloo (“whitefella” in some aboriginal languages) is an all-white humpback whale (Megaptera novaeangliae) that was first sighted on the 28th of June 1991 at the Australian East Coast near Byron Bay.
-His singing was first recorded in 1998, which made scientist believe that Migaloo is a male humpback.
-After genetic analysis in 2004 by Southern Cross University scientists, it was confirmed the Migaloo is male and possibly born in 1986.
-In 2022 a dead white humpback whale was washed up at a beach in Victoria, Australia that was thought to be Migaloo.
-After analysis by Victoria’s Department of Environment, Land, Water and Planning (DEWLP) it was confirmed that the stranded whale was female and therefore not Migaloo.
-The last reported sighting of Migaloo dates back to 2020 and therefore some people think Migaloo might have already died.
-On the other hand, scientists suggest that longer periods of absence are nothing unusual and could have several reasons such as changes in migration routes.
+His singing was first recorded in 1998, which made scientists believe that Migaloo is a male humpback.
+After genetic analysis in 2004 by Southern Cross University scientists, it was confirmed the Migaloo is male and possibly born in the mid-late 1980s; some scientists believe a likely birth year of 1989.
+In 2022 a dead white humpback whale was washed up at a beach in Victoria that was thought to be Migaloo.
+After analysis by Victoria's Department of Environment, Land, Water and Planning (DEWLP) it was confirmed that the stranded whale was female and therefore not Migaloo.
+Since the last reported sighting of Migaloo was in 2020, there have been some questions regarding the animal's status, but scientists suggest that long periods without observation are not unusual and could be due to changes in migration routes.

-Migaloo is one of the most famous humpback whales on the planet, with his own website dedicated to him.
+Migaloo is one of the most famous humpback whales on the planet, having a website dedicated to him.
 His popularity led to special declarations in Queensland protecting Migaloo and other whales that are greater than 90% white in colour.
-A non-approach zone of 500 metres in general and 610 meters for aircraft has been established.
+A non-approach zone of 500 metres in general and 610 metres for aircraft has been established.

 White colouration

 There was discussion as to whether Migaloo's white colour was caused by true albinism or if he was leucistic or hypopygmented.
 The first records show that Migaloo has pinkish colour around the blowhole, no dark pigmentation in marks and scars, and seems to have skin abnormalities.
 These observations together provide strong evidence that Migaloo is a true albino.
 True albinism, or tyrosinase-related oculocutaneous albinism (OCA) occurs when tyrosine is not produced or is not properly metabolised into melanin, which can be a result of multiple mutations giving a variety of phenotypes, ranging from partial to complete albinism.
 More recently, a 2012 study by scientists from the Australian Marine Mammal Centre analyzed sloughed skin and skin biopsy samples from Migaloo in order to find the cause of the white appearance.
-They found a cytosine deletion in the DNA resulting in a truncated Tyrosinase Protein, a confirmed molecular basis of OCA1A, confirming Migaloo as a true albino.
+They found a cytosine deletion in the DNA resulting in a truncated tyrosinase protein, a confirmed molecular basis of OCA1A, confirming Migaloo as a true albino.